ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 ### 2. Sensitive data should be hard to commit accidentally

 Conclusion: store such data in files with predefined extension which is used then in `.gitignore`.<br/>
 Do not enumerate them one by one (easy to forget new ones).
-Use catchall style.<br/>
+Use the catch-all approach.<br/>

 #### Bad